Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Introduction

+In order to construct solutions for general initial data $X_0 \in L^1(\mcO)$ we prove Lipschitz continuity of $X$ in the initial condition with respect to the $L^1(\mcO)$ norm.
+For $X_0 \in L^1(\mcO)$ solutions are then obtained as \textit{limit solutions} by approximation of $X_0$ by essentially bounded initial conditions (Theorem \ref{thmlimitsoln}).
+Using an $L^1-L^\infty$ regularizing property of the flow, these limit solutions are characterized as unique \textit{generalized weak solutions} to \eqref {eqnroughPDEtransformed} (Theorem \ref{thmcharaclimitsoln}).
+This regularization property also builds the foundation of the proof of bounded absorption.
+The key idea is to combine an interval splitting technique as used in \cite{BR11b}, Lemma 3.3, with the known uniform supersolution (i.e., a supersolution independent of the initial condition) from the deterministic case

-that is a uniform (i.e.\ independent of the initial condition) supersolution to the PME.
-Combining these ideas we construct a new uniform supersolution for \eqref{eqn:rough_PDE_transformed}.
-The resulting construction is quite different from the one given in \cite{BR10}. \\ Based on continuity results presented in \cite{DB83} we then prove that the limit solutions are uniformly continuous on each compact set $K \subseteq (0,T] \times \mcO$ (Theorem \ref{thm:ctn_limit_soln}).
+Combining these ideas we construct a new uniform supersolution for \eqref{eqnroughPDEtransformed}.
+The resulting construction is quite different from the one given in \cite{BR11b}.

+Based on continuity results presented in \cite{DB83} we then prove that the limit solutions are uniformly continuous on each compact set $K \subseteq(0,T] \times\mcO$ (Theorem~\ref{thmctnlimitsoln}).
 This finishes the treatment of the pathwise case.

-\textit{Second part:} In the second part we consider SPME driven by signals given by stochastic processes:
+\textit{Second part}: In the second part we consider SPME driven by signals given as paths of stochastic processes

-with Dirichlet boundary conditions, where $z$ is an $\R^N$ valued stochastic process with stationary increments and continuous paths.
+with homogeneous Dirichlet boundary conditions, where $z$ is an $\R ^N$-valued stochastic process with stationary increments and continuous paths.
 Defining

-yields an RDS on $L^1(\mcO)$ satisfying a comparison principle (Theorem \ref{thm:generation_RDS}), where $X(t,0;\o)x$ is the solution obtained in the first part driven by the signal $z =z(\o)$ .
-The uniform $L^\infty(\mcO)$ bound and the regularity results obtained for the rough PDE \eqref{eqn:rough_PDE} continue to hold for $\vp$, which induces asymptotic compactness of $\vp$ in each $L^p(\mcO)$ and thereby the existence of a random attractor (Theorem \ref{thm:existence_RA}).
+yields an order-preserving RDS on $L^1(\mcO)$ (Theorem \ref {thmgenerationRDS}), where $X(t,0;\omega)x$ is the solution obtained in the first part driven by the signal $z =z(\omega)$.
+The uniform $L^\infty (\mcO)$ bound and the regularity results obtained for the rough PDE \eqref{eqnroughPDE} continue to hold for $\vp$, which induces asymptotic compactness of $\vp$ in each $L^p(\mcO)$, $p \in[1,\infty ]$.
+The existence of a random attractor in $L^1(\mcO)$ follows.
+In order to deduce the attraction property in higher $L^p$-norms and in particular with respect to the $L^\infty$-norm, we slightly generalize the notion of quasi-weakly-continuous RDS for not necessarily reflexive subspaces and thereby obtain the existence of a random attractor with respect to every $L^p$-norm, $p \in[1,\infty]$ (Theorem \ref {thmexistenceRA}).

-In Section \ref{sec:main_result} we introduce the detailed setup and present the main results.
-Proofs of the pathwise results are given in Section \ref{sec:rough_case} while the ones for the stochastic case and the RDS $\vp$ are given in Section \ref{sec:RDS}.
+In Section~\ref{secmainresult} we introduce the detailed setup and present the main results.
+Proofs of the pathwise results are given in Section~\ref{secroughcase} while the ones for the stochastic case and the RDS $\vp$ are given in Section~\ref{secRDS}.

 As usual in probability theory we denote the time-dependency of functions by a subscript $X_t$ rather than by $X(t)$ in order to keep the equations at a bearable length.
 We would like to apologize to the readers with a more analytical background for this maybe unfamiliar notation.